bsml320/scGWAS/analysis/explanation_configure.md

 - permutation: whether to conduct the virtual search process or not.
 Suggest to be true.
 - verbose: whether to print the intermediate results on screen.

-Regarding the input files: Java can be quite confusing when looking for files.
-If not sure, use the full path to each of the input files.